Skip to Content

 USAC students enrolling in the semester or yearlong program are required to obtain a student visa prior to departure.
 You will not be able to apply for your study visa until you have received your official acceptance from the host university.
 This process can take one month or longer to complete.
 During this time, the consulate will have your actual passport while your visa is processed.
 Traveling internationally prior to the start of your study abroad program will interfere with your visa application process.

 All costs related to obtaining a visa, including travel, are your responsibility.
+Visa fees are subject to change at any time and remain at the discretion of the Korean government.

 Korean Nationals